 deploy uses AWS Step Functions to:

-If you've configured Lambdas, deploy ensures a Lambda corresponding to each lambda-enabled function.
-These lambdas are in fact just lightweight proxies that forward invocations to your functions running on the Datomic cluster (i.e. your code is not running in AWS Lambda).
+- [optionally] ensure Lambdas If you've configured Lambdas, deploy ensures an AWS Lambda corresponding to each lambda entry point.
+These AWS Lambdas are in fact just lightweight proxies that forward invocations to your functions running on the Datomic cluster (i.e. your code is not running in AWS Lambda).
 In this way your code runs near the data and cache, and without the limitations and complexities of running in the Lambda execution context.